lfbraz/azure-data-science-e2e/labs/lab-0/Lab0.md

 **IMPORTANT**|
 -------------|
-**Take a look in this [notebook](/labs/lab%200/notebooks/read-data.ipynb).**|
+**Take a look in this [notebook](/labs/lab-0/notebooks/read-data.ipynb).**|

 You can also import this notebook to your own workspace.
 Just right-click on the blank space below your username and choose *Import -> File* and put the path of the file.
 You can download to your local machine and upload to Databricks Workspace as well.

 We can also import/export data from/to Data Lakes (for example an Azure Data Lake storage).
-If will want to see more details how to do that take a look in this [notebook](https://github.com/lfbraz/azure-databricks/blob/master/notebooks/read-from-adls.ipynb)
+If you want to see more details how to do that take a look in this [notebook](https://github.com/lfbraz/azure-databricks/blob/master/notebooks/read-from-adls.ipynb)

 ### Prepare the data